nikolaipetkov/reactGame/my-app/README.md

-Ignore this: just testing for proper git configs
+Ignore this: just testing for proper git configs from git bash